-Dr. Megan Oxley - She/Her
+Dr. Oxley

-Dr. Charlie Braun - He/Him
+Dr. Braun

 Dr. Braun is a board-certified neurologist with over 10 years of experience.
 His interest in non-ordinary states of consciousness began as an athlete recognizing from a young age that a deep focus in sports could sometimes lead to enhanced awareness or flow states.
 He attended Michigan State University on a baseball scholarship and served as the team co-captain his senior year earning Academic All-America accolades.
 While at MSU he studied human biology and philosophy and did research in nerve regeneration before attending Wayne State University School of Medicine, where he first met Dr. Oxley.
 He moved to Denver for residency in neurology at University of Colorado to pursue his passion for studying consciousness and the mind.
 He did a fellowship at University of Michigan in Clinical Neurophysiology with a focus on epilepsy and while there did research with ketamine and functional connectivity of the brain with one of the foremost researchers in consciousness.